 I previously reviewed Trace, the first book in the series, and really enjoyed it, so I was eager to get started on Vive/Sync.
 The sequel brought back all the elements I loved in the first book, and then some.
 Nola is back, and this time she’s involved in more than one mystery.
 In book one, Vibe, she deals with Eric Lafferty.
 He has the ability to read the vibrational changes in brain waves.
 The paranormal elements were once again a great addition, and this was a particularly supsenseful read, as Eric and Nola are put in a very dangerous situation.Amazon Reviewer

 About the Author

-Letitia L. Moffitt was born and raised in Hawaii.
-She received a doctoral degree in English/Creative Writing from Binghamton University.
-Her first novel, Sidewalk Dancing, was published by Atticus Books in November 2013.
-Her novel Trace—Book 1 of the TraceWorld series—was published by Cantraip Press in March 2015.
-Vibe/Sync, Book 2 of the series, will be released by Cantraip Press in April 2016.
-In her spare time Moffitt runs ultra marathons and blogs about her experiences at letitiamoffitt.blogspot.com.
+LETITIA L. MOFFITT was born and raised in Hawaii.
+She received a doctoral degree in English/Creative Writing from Binghamton University, and she taught creative writing at Eastern Illinois University for five years.
+Her novel-in-stories, Sidewalk Dancing, was published by Atticus Books in November 2013, and her novels Trace and Vibe/Sync (Books 1 and 2 of the TraceWorld trilogy) were published by Cantraip Press in 2015 and 2016.
+In her spare time she runs marathons and ultramarathons.
+Visit her online at www.letitialmoffitt.com.